steem/qwp/doc/README.md

 qwp_set_form_validator('user_info');
 qwp_validate_form()
 ```
-qwp provide tmpl_json_ops.php to provide template code for ops and you can following the code in
-sample/form_ops_edit.php for using.

-Also, you can extend form_validation.php and jquery.validate.js to provide more validation rules.
+Also, you can extend get_input_rules(in include/common.php file) and ui/form.js to provide more validation rules.
-The easiest way is just add more rules in 'get_input_rules' function in 'include/common.php' and
-add error messages in 'ui/form.js'. qwp recommends you to do validation with detail message in
- front side and with generic parameter error message in backend.
+QWP recommends you to do validation with detail message in front side and with generic parameter error message in backend.
+If no forms, QWP provide qwp_validate_data function, you just provide rules and data for validation.

+## ops template code
+For AJAX like request, QWP provides template code in tmpl_json_ops.php and tmpl_json_data.php.
+All you need to do is write your
+business logic code.
+The form data verification and database transaction are already in the template code.
+You can find sample code in
+sample/form_ops_edit.php and sample/table_ops_list.php.

 ## Multi-language support
-The qwp implementation of location provide the uniform localization for PHP and JS code.
-You can
+The qwp provide uniform localization files for PHP and JS code.
+All the text are in php files in different language directory.
+You can use
-use similar api to do localization.
-And the js localization will only load the module related texts to
-reduce the response packet size.
+L and EL function to output text.
+Also QWP will only load language text in common module and the current module.
+Then, network data package size will be reduced.

 ## CRUD UI template
 The CRUD UI template help you to create a single page with a table, operation buttons, paging,
-sorted header, slimscroll and loading table data easily by AJAX or URL navigation.
-PHP and JS code share
+sorted header, slimscroll and loading table data easily by AJAX.
+Usually, the table header is complicated, so, QWP shares PHP and JS
-the same data modal.
-For PHP, the data modal API is help to create SQL query statement easily.
-For JS, the data modal API help you to create the table easily.
-Related API files are db.php, table.js.
+for table data modal.
 The demo code is under directory is 'modules/users'.
 For example:
 ![Table](https://github.com/steem/qwp/blob/master/doc/table.png)